bureson/nn-compass/scenes/middlesection.md

 # Config
-- Title: Thanks!
-Now for the feedback...
+- Title: Well done!
 - Next: dilemma1Feedback

 # Description
-Lorem ipsum
+Click ‘Next’ to get feedback on the choices you made in each dilemma.